tangentnetworks/tangent-networks-utm/BOOT.md

 `rc.local` is the single authoritative entry point for the Tangent appliance's boot sequence.
 OpenBSD's base `rc` script handles the kernel, network interfaces, and system daemons (sshd, httpd, dhcpd, unbound, rad, ftp-proxy) via `rcctl`.
-Everything above that -- the security stack, the proxy layer, the traffic accounting system, and the entire WebUI service infrastructure -- is started here.
+It also invokes `reorder_libs` and runs `tangent_logrotate.sh` before starting network daemons.
+Everything above that -- the security stack, the proxy layer, the traffic accounting system, and the entire WebUI service infrastructure -- is started here in `rc.local`.

 The script is written in ksh with `set -euo pipefail` enforced from the first line.
 This means any unhandled error, unset variable reference, or failed pipe